edwinek/heavyweight/README.md

 ## Notes
 * Uses the Maven Tomcat Plugin v7
     * The pom.xml specifies that the server should be called "TomcatServer" but this can be changed.
+* UPDATE: It's now necessary to add a hosts file route from mongoip -> 127.0.0.1 in your hostsfile
+    * This is for compatibility with heavyweight-deploy

 ## Deployment
 * Start Tomcat